nazimboudeffa/awesome-doge/README.md

 # awesome-doge

-Before you proceed you must have a good antivirus like Kaspersky Total Security
+Before you proceed you must have a good antivirus like Kaspersky Total Security, because there are a lot of faucets that uses illegal code to access your computer

 First open an account on [faucetpay.io](https://faucetpay.io/?r=1358186)